11 Fun problem-solving activities for teams

 How to do it:

-As the name of this problem-solving activity suggests, the idea is to present a problem to your team and ask them to quickly come up with the dumbest ideas for the problem at hand.
-This could be a real-world problem that your team is facing, or it could be an imagined scenario.
+As the name of this problem-solving activity suggests, you present a problem to your team and ask them to quickly come up with the dumbest ideas for solving it.
+The problem could be a real-world problem that your team is facing or an imagined scenario.

 How critical thinking is essential to problem-solving